overington/dissertation-scattering-amplitudes/dissertation/chapters/20-relativity.md

 and the same form.

 The laws of nature are identical in all inertial systems of reference.
-Experiments show that instantaneous interactions interactions are impossible principle of relativity is valid [See @Landau:1975aa]
+Experiments show that instantaneous interactions interactions are impossible, and that the principle of relativity is valid [See @Landau:1975aa].

-In their classical form, the any changes or interactions which happen to a body in an inertial frame, will happen instantaneously; for example the effects of a gravitational field, or the electro-magnetic field.
+In their classical form, any changes or interactions which happen to a body in an inertial frame will happen instantaneously; for example the effects of a gravitational field, or the electro-magnetic field.
 Changes to a body within this frame will be propagated to all other bodies in this or any other inertial frame instantaneously.